How to make self-closing gates safer in public areas

 Children dart in and out of playgrounds and parks, usually in full speed and tripping is quite common.
 To help avoid foot injuries and reduce trip hazards, a clearance of between 60mm and 110mm should be maintained beneath the gate.
 In addition, the ground should be level to prevent this gap closing through the range of movement.

 A gate closing mechanism helps keep the surroundings a bit safer for children when playing on the local playground.
-However, knowing, considering, and implementing the above safety recommendations ensures that a gate closer won’t add any additional and unneccessary hazards.
+However, knowing, considering, and implementing the above safety recommendations ensures that a gate closer won’t add any additional and unnecessary hazards.

 Speak to our advisors today to find a suitable and RoSPA compliant gate closer.Contact us